BartOtten/routex/README.md

 # Routex: Supercharge your Phoenix Router

-Routex is the most powerful routing library for Phoenix Framework.
-It is designed to simplify route manipulation —giving developers unlimited control over their app routes.
-Having a very custom need?
-Write your own extension without having to know the nitty gritty details of the routing core.
+This powerful library works together with Phoenix Router to provide the ultimate routing solution.
+It simplifies route manipulation, giving you the control you need to handle even the most demanding routing requirements.

-Routex ships with *optional* extensions for internationalization, multilingual URLs, route obfuscation, alternative routes generation and [many more](EXTENSION_SUMMARIES.md).
+Routex comes with extensions for internationalization (i18n), localization (l10n), translated (multilingual) URLs, alternative routes generation and [many more](EXTENSION_SUMMARIES.md).
+Its modern extensible architecture enables you to easily build custom solutions that work harmoniously with other extensions.

 ## Top Features and Benefits

-* **No dependencies, no state**: Routex does not require any external dependency and works *by default* without proces state (e.g. no need for `Gettext.put_locale/1`).
+* **No dependencies, no state**: Routex is unique in not requiring any external dependency and works *by default* without proces state.

 * **Powerful transformations**: Routex supports advanced route transformations, including everything needed for internationalization (i18n) and localization (l10n).